Why Fibre Matters After Bariatric Surgery

 Getting enough fibre can be difficult when your portion sizes are small.
 The general fibre recommendation for adults is 25-30g per day, but many bariatric patients fall short of this - even years after surgery.

-You can boost fibre naturally with:
+You can increase fibre naturally with:

 Fresh or frozen fruits